datadrivenenvirolab/cop27_datathon/README.md

 All submissions should be made via the GitHub repository.
 To submit your project, please
 1. Fork a copy of the datathon repository
+2. Navigate to the folder of the prompt you wish to provide a submission for
-2. Create a subfolder under the Submissions/<Relevant Prompt Category> folder with the format “TeamName_PromptTitle”
+3. Create a subfolder under the Submissions/<<Prompt Theme>>/<<Prompt>> folder with the format “TeamName_PromptTitle”
-3. Include/Embed any documentation and/or presentations in the README file 4.Include any relevant code snippets and/or datasets
+4. Include/Embed any documentation and/or presentations in the README file 5.Include any relevant code snippets and/or datasets
-5. Submit a pull request to the repository
+6. Submit a pull request to the repository

 If you have significant amounts of code (for e.g., if you have built a web tool/app) or if you have created a GitHub page for your submission, you can also make use of GitHub’s Submodule system to include a submodule to your own GitHub repository within your submission.